-Life beckons action in opposing directions, with no clear path.
-Although we desire a clear demarcation between right and wrong, both positive and negative outcomes that accompanies choices, reality often defies these desires.
+Life beckons action in opposing directions, with no obvious path.
+Although we desire a clear demarcation between right and wrong, illuminating the positive and negative outcomes that accompanies choices, reality often defies these desires.
 Black and white thinking grossly over-simplifies our complex world.
-The simple metaphor of the fork in the road doesn’t aptly describe most choices; rather than black and white, our options fall within the multiple shades of grey.
-Strict dogma alleviates the mental strain of complex choice.
-Predetermined mental heuristics frees energy for more important work—but the short-cuts also blind us to new applicable information.
-History has painfully replayed the dreadful consequences of societies unquestioningly following generally accepted dogma.
+The simple metaphor of the fork in the road doesn’t aptly describe most choices; rather than right or wrong, our options usually fall within the multiple shades of grey.
+Using dogma alleviates the mental strain of complex choice.
+The set mental heuristics frees energy for more important work—but the short-cuts also blind us from new applicable information.
+History has painfully replayed the dreadful consequences of societies that unquestioningly follow generally accepted dogma.
 Beliefs must be periodically challenged.

 We, much like plants and animals, find comfort in simplicity.
 An unchanging environment provides security.
 Structure and strict rules relieve anxiety.
-But we live in a hectic world.
-Our environment continually changes—flooding with abundance one day; but suffering from draught the next.
-Grudgingly we change when necessity forces it upon us.
-Even after changing, in the face of hurt, we eventually slip, returning to the comfortable, enjoying escape in the habitual behaviors of the past—even behaviors partially responsible for the original hurt.
-Like a dog to his vomit, we medicate our weary souls, dull our senses, and relive the painful pasts.
-We follow trajectories set in motion because moving with momentum is simple and spontaneous.
+However, we live in a hectic world.
+Our environment continually changes—flooding with abundance one day, while suffering from drought the next.
+Grudgingly we only change when necessity forces it upon us.
+Even after changing, in the face of hurt, we eventually slip, returning to the comfortable, enjoying the predictable habitual behaviors of the past—even the behaviors partially responsible for the original hurt.
+Like a dog to his vomit, we medicate our weary souls, dull our senses, and relive painful pasts.
+We follow trajectories set in motion because giving way to momentum is simple and spontaneous.

-To avoid guilt, we give superficial effort to change.
+To avoid guilt, we engage in superficial efforts of change.
 With a steady diet of noble vagueness and memorized jargon, we cover the crumbling walls of human frailties with a thin coat of paint.
-Instead of tackling the difficult habits of behavior, we prefer self-justification and concealing and deflecting interpretations.
+Instead of tackling the difficult habits of behavior, we prefer self-justification, concealing and deflecting interpretations.

-Actions, the doing, begin in the imaginative corners of the mind.
+Actions—the doing—begin in the imaginative corners of the mind.
 We need hope.
 We need positive thoughts.
-Sometimes the fresh coat of optimism sets change in motion.
-But positivity is not the end goal—changing the circumstances of our life is.
-When learning to ride a bike, balancing is important, but to move we must peddle, consequently making balancing easier.
-Positive thoughts and self-confidence grow in conjunction with working success.
+Sometimes the freshness of optimism sets change in motion.
+But positivity is not the end goal; our goal should be changing the circumstances of our life.
+When learning to ride a bike, balancing is important, but to move we also must peddle, consequently making balancing easier.
+Positive thoughts and self-confidence grow in conjunction.
 We need to peddle.
-No matter how positive the interpretation, when our behaviors are destructive, growth is inhibited, limiting the richness of experience.
-Positivity is a tool, a tool best used in conjunction with work.
+No matter how positive the interpretation, when behaviors are destructive, growth is inhibited.
+Positivity is a tool—a tool that must be used in conjunction with work.

-Acknowledging the proclivities of the self-deceptive mind may slightly dishearten the gleeful fool; but knowledge or reality doesn’t need to be disastrous.
+Acknowledging the proclivities of a self-deceptive mind disheartens the gleeful fool who always must be right; but knowledge is never disastrous.
 Habitual thinking is not unchangeable.
-We can recognize and challenge thoughts.
-We can courageously change unhealthy patterns.
-We can respond differently to the disrupting triggers.
-We can skeptically challenge the accepted beliefs, replacing some of them with complex answers.
+We can recognize suspect thoughts and challenge them.
+We can adjust the stubborn patterns.
+We can respond better to disrupting triggers.
+We can skeptically challenge beliefs, replacing them, when appropriate, with complex answers.

-The grandiose promises of untold riches and the glory of uninterrupted happiness temp our fragile wills, drawing attention to the wasted theories of simpleness.
-We fall to the succulent lure of paradise where dreams effortlessly explode into reality.
-Most such claims distract from the necessary sweat needed for change.
+The grand promises of untold riches and uninterrupted happiness will temp our fragile wills, drawing our attention to unproven theories of simpleness.
+We will occasionally fall to the sweet lure of a paradise where dreams effortlessly explode into reality.
+Most of these claims lie flat, distracting us from the necessary sweat needed for improvement.
 Product designers, marketers, and even well-being authors cater to our desires, not reality.
 Simple ideas that titillate the senses rapidly spread.
-History proves that the popularity of an idea doesn’t correlate with its effectiveness.
+History repeatedly shows that popularity of an idea doesn’t correlate with its effectiveness.
 When the slim tan model testifies we can gain the body of our dreams in five minutes a day, we are tempted to add one more charge to our Vise.
 Simpleness appeals to consumers more than traditional weight-loss and muscle toning plans that require hard work and a controlled diet.

-We must courageously challenge accepted ideas.
-None one has exclusive right to the truth.
-We are susceptible to deception.
-Challenging treasured beliefs is difficult, especially when we invested energy in those beliefs.
-Political loyalty provides a perfect example.
-How often during election season does a political pundit reverse support; no matter how discrediting new emergent evidence appears.
+We must courageously challenge some accepted ideas.
+Challenging treasured beliefs is difficult, especially when we have invested energy in those beliefs.
+Political loyalty provides the perfect example.
+How often during election season does a political pundit reverse support; no matter how discrediting emergent evidence appears.
 Opposing evidence, instead of persuading change, usually promotes more ardent support and boisterous defense.
 Accusations of misconduct are rejected before even heard.
 Witnesses discredited without due process.
 We simply don’t want to think, evaluate and reverse directions.
 So stubbornly we hold to old ideas and look stupid.